-IT_SSL.getNegotiatedCipherSuite()
+IT\SSL.getNegotiatedCipherSuite()

-• • Synopsis public IT_SSLCipherSuite getNegotiatedCipherSuite(Object obj) Description This method allows OrbixSSL applications to query the ciphersuite that was chosen for connection to the specified peer.
-It does this by requesting the ciphersuite used by the SSL session which is associated with the specified remote object, obj.
+Synopsis public IT_SSLCipherSuite getNegotiatedCipherSuite(Object obj) Description This method allows OrbixSSL applications to query the ciphersuite that was chosen for connection to the specified peer.
+It does this by requesting the ciphersuite used by the SSL session which is associated with the specified remote object, obj .
 Parameters obj A remote object.
 Return Value Returns the SSL ciphersuite associated with obj if the ciphersuite is known and available.
 Otherwise, it returns null.
 Exceptions Throws an IT_SSLException exception if there is a problem returning the negotiated ciphersuite.
 The exception can be queried to find the specific error code.
-Possible error codes include IT_SSL_ERR_INSECURE_CONNECTION and IT_SSL_ERR_NO_CONNECTION.
-For further information on error codes, refer to class IE.Iona.OrbixWeb.SSL.IT_SSLException.
-See Also specifyCipherSuites() in class IE.Iona.OrbixWeb.SSL.IT_SSL IT_SSL.getNegotiate edCipherSuite() Synopsis public IT_SSLCipherSuite getNegotiatedCipherSuite(Request req) Synopsis Description throws IT_SSLException; This method allows OrbixSSL applications to query the ciphersuite that was chosen for connection to the specified peer.
-It does this by requesting the ciphersuite used by the SSL session associated Description throws IT_SSLException; This method allows OrbixSSL applications to query the ciphersuite that was chosen for connection to the specified peer.
-It does this by requesting the ciphersuite used by the SSL session associated Description throws IT_SSLException; This method allows OrbixSSL applications to query the ciphersuite that was chosen for connection to the specified peer.
+Possible error codes include IT_SSL_ERR_INSECURE_CONNECTION and IT_SSL_ERR_NO_CONNECTION .
+For further information on error codes, refer to class IE.Iona.OrbixWeb.SSL.IT_SSLException .
+See Also specifyCipherSuites() in class IE.Iona.OrbixWeb.SSL.IT_SSL IT_SSL.getNegotiate dCipherSuite()

+Synopsis public IT_SSLCipherSuite getNegotiatedCipherSuite(Request req) Description This method allows OrbixSSL applications to query the ciphersuite that was chosen for connection to the specified peer.
 It does this by requesting the ciphersuite used by the SSL session associated with the specified request.
-Description Parameters throws IT_SSLException; This method allows OrbixSSL applications to query the ciphersuite that was chosen for connection to the specified peer.
-It does this by requesting the ciphersuite used by the SSL session associated with the specified request. req A request received from a connection.
-Returns the SSL ciphersuite associated with req if the ciphersuite

-IT_SSL.getNegotiatedCipherSuite()
+Parameters req A request received from a connection.
+Return Value Returns the SSL ciphersuite associated with $req$ if the ciphersuite is known and available.
+Otherwise, it returns null.
+Exceptions Throws an IT_SSLException exception if there is a problem returning the negotiated ciphersuite.
+The exception can be queried to find the specific error code.
+Refer to class IE.Iona.OrbixWeb.SSL.IT_SSLException on page 75 for further information on error codes.
+See Also IE.Iona.OrbixWeb.SSL.IT_SSL.specifyCipherSuites()

+IT\SSL.getNegotiatedCipherSuite()

-Synopsis public IT_SSLCipherSuite getNeogotiatedCipherSuite(Socket s) throws IT_SSLException; Description This method allows OrbixSSL applications to query the ciphersuite that was chosen for connection to the specified peer.
+Synopsis public IT_SSLCipherSuite getNeogotiatedCipherSuite(Socket s) Description This method allows OrbixSSL applications to query the ciphersuite that was chosen for connection to the specified peer.
 It does this by requesting the ciphersuite used by the SSL session associated with the specified socket.
 Parameters s A socket associated with a connection.
-Return Value Returns the SSL ciphersuite associated with ${\tt s}$ if the ciphersuite is known and available.
+Return Value Returns the SSL ciphersuite associated with $s$ if the ciphersuite is known and available.
 Otherwise, it returns null.
 Exceptions Throws an IT_SSLException exception if there was a problem returning the negotiated ciphersuite.
 The exception can be queried to find the specific error code.
 Refer to Class IE.Iona.OrbixWeb.SSL.IT_Extension for further information on error codes.
-See Also IE.Iona.OrbixWeb.SSL.IT_SSL.specifyCipherSuites() IT_SSL.getPeerCert 0 Synopsis public IT_X509Cert getPeerCert(Object obj) throws IT_SSLException; Description This method allows OrbixSSL applications to query peer certificates.
+See Also IE.Iona.OrbixWeb.SSL.IT_SSL.specifyCipherSuites() IT_SSL.getPeerCert () Synopsis public IT_X509Cert getPeerCert(Object obj) throws IT_SSLException; Description This method allows OrbixSSL applications to query peer certificates.
 The certificate of the peer application is returned by retrieving the peer certificate information associated with the remote object, obj.
 Parameters obj A remote object.
 Return Value Returns the certificate belonging to the server implementing obj if the certificate is available.
 Otherwise it returns null.
 Exceptions Throws an IT_SSLException exception if there is a problem returning the peer certificate.
 This exception can be queried to find the specific error code.
 Refer to Class IE.Iona.OrbixWeb.SSL.IT_Extension for further information on error codes.
 See Also class IE.Iona.OrbixWeb.SSL.IT_X509Cert

-IT_SSL.getPeerCert()
+IT\SSL.getPeerCert()